Skip to content

 Instance Types

-Presently, we suggest using the Lsv2 instances.
-These support Premium Storage, which are SSD based network storage, as well as having local SSDs.
-See Certifying Flash Devices.
+Presently, we recommend using the Lsv2 instances.
+These support Premium Storage, which are SSD-based network storage, as well as having local SSDs.
+See Certifying Flash Devices (SSDs).

 Instance families with ‘S’ in their designation have Premium Storage (SSD) support.
 If no persistence is required, non-’s’ families can be used.